 by Lieze Neven of glitter rebel

 Every spring, Haspengouw attracts people from all over Belgium to bike through the blossoming apple and pear trees or to picnic on the grounds of an impressive castle with a local beer in hand.
-This region, located Limburg in the East of Flanders, is known for its impressive landscape with Tuscan vibes and history-rich towns and castles.
+This region, located in Limburg in the East of Flanders, is known for its impressive landscape with Tuscan vibes and history-rich towns and castles.

 You can easily take a train from Brussels to Sint-Truiden, the main city in the region.
-There is one train per hour and the trip will take about 50 minutes.
-You don’t have to book beforehand so this is a great last-minute day trip!
-In Sint-Truiden you can rent bikes to bike through the orchards or even a Vespa scooter if you would like to speed things up a bit.
+There is one train per hour, and the trip will take about 50 minutes.
+You don’t have to book beforehand, so this is a great last-minute day trip!
+In Sint-Truiden, you can rent bikes to bike through the orchards or even a Vespa scooter if you would like to speed things up a bit.

-Tours leave from the main market square and take you past the most beautiful and most important castles in the area.
+Tours leave from the main market square and take you past the most beautiful and important castles in the area.
 Trust me when I say you will feel like you are in France or (northern) Italy rather than in flat Flanders!

-If you would like to make your day trip into a little getaway you can easily book a room in one of the many beautiful ancient farmhouses made into Bed and Breakfasts.
+If you would like to make your day trip into a little getaway, you can easily book a room in one of the many beautiful ancient farmhouses made into Bed and Breakfasts.

 Places you cannot miss:

-- Visit Kerkom Brewery as their beer is amazing!
+- Visit Kerkom Brewery, as their beer is amazing!